jyyulab/LVIS_pipeline/steps_for_qsLAM_PCR_pipeline.md

 Trimmed reads are aligned to the reference genome using the script [10-bwa.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/10-bwa.sh) by [BWA](http://bio-bwa.sourceforge.net/).

 ### Step 3 (Post-mapping processing)
 The script [11-bam2bed.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/11-bam2bed.sh) is used for filtering singleton reads, pairs mapped on different chromosomes, pairs with insertion size >1000bp using bedtools [bamtobed](https://bedtools.readthedocs.io/en/latest/content/tools/bamtobed.html).
-The reads (and genomic coordinates) are stored in bed files, including one for only non-duplicated reads.
+The reads (and genomic coordinates) are stored in bed files, including one for all reads and one for reads with duplicates (same start and end locations) removed.
 An optional script [12-bed2wig.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/12-bed2wig.sh) can be used to convert the bed file to bedgraph and bigwig files.

 ### Step 4 (Integration sites calling)
-13-bed2peak.noFilter.sh
-The final step uses the bed files to find the location of viral integration site and generates a  report.
-An window size parameter d (used as $d) is a window size to merge ends of reads.
+The genomic starting coordinate of a read corresponds to the location of a vector integration site.
+Due to a resolution limit of the assay, two vector integration sites very close together are considered to be identical.
+This procedure is carried out by bedtools with an window size parameter d, using the script [13-bed2peak.noFilter.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/13-bed2peak.noFilter.sh).

     awk -F "\t" '{if($6=="+"){print $1"\t"$2"\t"$6} else {print $1"\t"$3"\t"$6}}' bam2bed/${out_prefix}.bed |
     grep -v vector |